 If you have livestock here are some tips:

-* Check in your nearby (away from the storm’s path) Facebook groups for people offering safe passage during the storm for you and your pets.
-I’ve seen many nice and amazingly generous people offering their homes to strangers.
+* Check in your nearby (away from the storm’s path) Homesteading Facebook groups for people offering safe passage during the storm for you and your pets.
+I’ve seen many nice and amazingly generous people offering their homes to strangers and even their animals!

-* Large livestock should be released from their barns into a place that can provide some cover, such as a wooded area, preferably on higher ground.
+* Release large livestock from their barns into a place that can provide some cover, such as a wooded area, preferably on higher ground.
 If locked in their pen/barn the building/structure could come down on them causing a lot of damage to them.

 * Check your pet’s first aid kit and make sure it’s full.
 You’ll want to make sure you have plenty of bandages, ointment, and medical tape for any injuries that may be sustained during the storm.

-* Tag your animals with your phone number, in case they get lost.
+* During a storm, it’s a good idea if your animals have your contact information on them, you know like we do with dogs.
 I’ve seen people use spray paint or marker maybe?
 I wouldn’t want to spray paint my animals, but if it means they come home, maybe it’s not such a bad thing.
-You could also use a metal tag on a collar, like we use on dogs.
+You could also use a metal tag on a collar like we use on dogs.